 Care For Your Hands

 Constant washing, exposure to the air, and sanitizing with alcoholic formulas can wreak havoc on the skin on our hands, in particular.
 Dry, cracked knuckles, and rough, red skin can be especially stubborn symptoms.
-To fight them, use a hydrating sanitizer and nourishing hand cream.
+To fight them, invest in hand care products; use a hydrating sanitizer and nourishing hand cream.
 Our gentle, Atlantic Kelp and Magnesium Energizing Hand Wash thoroughly cleans, but doesn’t strip the skin and, our Atlantic Kelp and Magnesium Energizing hand lotion adds moisture back into your skin for hydrated (but not greasy) hands and cuticles.